 I live in the San Francisco Bay Area, where I work in a communications job at a university.
+I’m currently pursuing a master’s degree in Broadcast & Electronic Communication Arts.
 I’m interested in old TV from the ’60s and ’70s, vintage commercials, food, cats, dogs, and politics.
 And ironically, I don’t own a TV tray—at least, not a literal one.
 Just the one that’s in my brain.

 My interest in classic TV stems from a passion for pop culture history.
 I enjoy looking at a commercial or TV show and guessing its year based on the hairstyles, clothing, colors, and even the font styles used in the credits.

-Since starting the blog, I’ve become aware that there are some people who are drawn to classic TV by nostalgia for “wholesome” and “family-friendly” entertainment.
+Since starting the blog, I’ve become aware that there are some who are drawn to classic TV by nostalgia for “wholesome” and “family-friendly” entertainment.
+Often people use those words to mean they’d like to turn back the clock.
 That is not where I am coming from.
-I applaud the fact that TV now shows many different kinds of people and families, both traditional and non-traditional.
+I applaud the fact that TV now reflects many different kinds of people and families, both traditional and non-traditional.

 Nicely said, Michael.
 I enjoyed visiting and sharing your TV tray. 🙂